-Born in Derby 1967 My studio is based in Heage where I live and work.
-I have been drawing and painting as long as I can remember since a little girl, I have always had interests in arts and creativity.
-I would be drawing and painting at every opportunity I had day or night.
-I am to be inspired by life and everything around me, it was the same with colour I was able to see colour that others may not see I just seemed to be able to see so many colours and bring them together through my own eyes.
-I enjoyed art and everything about it creativity ran in my veins.
-Also a young gymnast I was constantly expressing myself through music and dance and these different creatives were my world my family encouraged me.
-A late starter as a professional artist having worked full time and bringing up a young son but I still drew and painted and painted at every spare opportunity that was all I wanted to do.
+Born in Derby 1967 The artist studio is based in Heage where she lives and works.
+Mandy has been drawing and painting as long as she can remember since a little girl aged just 3, she has always had interests in arts and creativity.
+Mandy would be drawing and painting at every opportunity day or night.
+She is inspired by life and everything around her, it was the same with colour I was able to see colour that others may not see just seemed to be able to see so many colours and bring them together through her own eyes.
+Mandy enjoyed art and everything about it creativity runs in her veins.
+As a young gymnast Mandy was constantly expressing herself through music and dance and these different creatives were her world my family encouraged this.
+A late starter as a professional artist having worked full time and bringing up a young son but she still drew and painted at every spare opportunity that was all she wanted to do.

-In the late 90’s after redundancy from a job I took the opportunity to study the History of art the Impressionists era I felt drawn to them especially Monet the salon de refuse and their eagerness to express art in their own way drew my attention this lead to other interests in the modern art world artists such as Andy Warhol and Gustav Klimt their life and stories intrigued me, further more Frida Kahlo and Georgia O’keeffe all have been an inspiration.
-In 2008 after another redundancy due to a recession there were no jobs for a long time in my area I took the opportunity to become a self-employed artist and shared a gallery and studio space with a local photographer, eventually I opened a small studio Muse art Gallery & studio and exhibited my arts together with local artists and even held my own mini art festival, it was an amazing time and it grew well by its own nature a lovely local gem that everyone loved.
-I decided it was time to concentrate fully on my own artworks and now my studio is home-based.
-I love being in my studio I love to paint oversized portraits and landscapes including Pop Art my idea’s of life are interpreted into my art it is a constant process in my life.
-My paintings are an interpretation of me, my thoughts my sensitive’s, my dreams my emotions and how I see life around me.
+In the late 90’s after redundancy an opportunity arose to study the History of art the Impressionists era she felt drawn to them especially Monet the salon de refuse and their eagerness to express art in their own way drew her attention this lead to other interests in the modern art world artists such as Andy Warhol and Gustav Klimt their life and stories intrigued her, further more Frida Kahlo and Georgia O’keeffe all have been an influence.
+After yet another redundancy due to a recession in 2008 there were no jobs for a long time in the area and took the opportunity to become a self-employed artist and shared a gallery and studio space with a local photographer, eventually opening her own small studio Muse art Gallery & studio and exhibited her arts together with local artists and even held her own mini art festival, it was an amazing time and it grew well by its own nature a lovely local gem that everyone loved.
+Unfortunately due to a downturn in the recession decided that sadly it was time to close and to go back to her home based studio to concentrate fully on her artworks.
+The artist loved being in the studio to express her art she loved to paint oversized portraits and landscapes including Pop Art.
+Her idea’s of life are interpreted into art it is a constant process in her life.
+The artist paintings are an interpretation of herself, her thoughts my sensitive’s, dreams and emotions and how she see's see life around her.

 In 2007 I had one my first art exhibition’s at View From The Top Gallery in Nottingham, followed by Studio 61 Gallery.I have exhibited in various Art gallery's as shown in exhibition information.